aileenmwong/date-a-dog/README.md

             }
 ```

-#### Build Strategy ###
+### Build Strategy ###

-I started planning out my game using sketches.
-Then I worked out my game strategy using psuedocode.
-I knew that the game logic would be the hardest part of the game.
-I had to think about the board as an array and that got me moving through my game.
+I knew I wanted to a do a dog themed choose your own adventure game, but it ended up evolving into a dating game.
+I started out thinking about the dog's personality and what makes games that seem to have no point fun, and it's generally about the content that goes into it.
+After I had a solid idea of what the dog's personality would be like, I started to sketch out wireframes and chose pictures to work with.
+I made the art in Photoshop with photos of my sister's dog and started building out the game with HTML5, CSS3 and Vanilla Javascript.

-#### Future Improvements ###
+### Future Improvements ###
 I would like to add more dogs with different personalities to my game.
 I would like for the player to be able to choose which dog they want to go on a date with.

+I would also like to add sound effects and music to the game.
+I want to figure out how to trigger a CSS animation based on a click as well.
+Right now the different animations change appearance based on toggling visbility.

+### Wireframes ###

 #### Start Game ###
 ![Date a Dog](/assets/landing-page.png "Start Date a Dog")